 Passionate about meteorology from a young age, Biggar brings a natural enthusiasm for reporting weather conditions for the widely divergent micro-climates of Southern California.
 He is no stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked tornadoes in Oklahoma.

 He has received industry recognition and was part of the NBC4 Weather Team that won a Los Angeles Emmy Award for the station’s special, “El Nino: Currents of Change” in 2015.
-He also received two awards from the Associated Press Television and Radio Association for "Best Weathercast" and "Best Weather Reporting."
+He also received two awards from the Associated Press Television and Radio Association for "Best Weathercast" and "Best Weather Reporting," as well as two RTNA Golden Mike awards.
 A graduate of the University of California at Davis, he earned a Bachelor’s degree in Atmospheric Science and is a Certified Broadcast Meteorologist.

 When he’s not reporting weather conditions, Biggar enjoys flying planes as a licensed pilot.
 He also follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.